HEDIDIN/DocDbNotifications/README.md

-# DocDbNotifications

-## DocumentDB Notifications
+# DocumentDB Notifications
 Version 1.0.0

-# Notifications for new or modified DocumentDB Resources
+## Notifications for new or modified DocumentDB Resources

 This article came about from a question I once saw posted.
 The question was “Does DocumentDB support notifications for modified resources?”